FreeCAD/FreeCAD-documentation/wiki/Glossary.md

 {{defn|defn=Set of [solids](#Solid.md) connected by their [faces](#Face.md).
 CompSolids are needed in [FEM](#FEM.md), where more than one material is used in one FEM-mesh.}}

-{{term|1=Constraint}}
+{{term|Constraint}}

-{{defn|1=A restriction on the geometric relationship between primitives in a [Sketch](#Sketch.md).
+{{defn|defn=A restriction on the geometric relationship between primitives in a [Sketch](#Sketch.md).
 If a constraint has a numerical value, it is referred to as Datum (e.g., a distance constraint has a numerical value - the length of an imaginary line connecting the two points).
 A constraint that has no numerical value (e.g., a Horizontal constraint) is sometimes referred to as Geometric Constraint.}}

 {{term|Constructive Solid Geometry|content=[http://en.wikipedia.org/wiki/Constructive_solid_geometry Constructive Solid Geometry]}}